Getting out of a warm bed on a chilly October day is never easy. But this vegan pumpkin coffee cake might make it a little bit easier.

 I felt this way for many years until I eventually tried it again as a vegan.
 I’m not sure if was the setting, my grown-up taste buds, or just the simple truth that vegan versions are always better, but when I did try coffee cake again I was amazed by the flavors and textures of this simple, yet decadent, breakfast treat.

 This recipe is a autumnal twist on a classic coffee cake recipe.
 It can be thrown together in 20 minutes with ingredients you likely have on hand.
 So what are you waiting for?
-Let’s brew some coffee and get baking!
+Let’s brew some coffee and get baking this vegan pumpkin coffee cake!

 - 6 tablespoons all-purpose flour